rust-lang/const-eval/const-generic-const-fn-bounds.md

 generic parameters fulfill some sort of constness rules.
 Instead we'd catch this during const evaluation.

-This is strictly the most powerful and generic variant, but is an enormous backwards compatibility hazard as changing a const fn's body to suddenly call a method that it did not before can break users of the function.
+This is strictly the least restrictive and generic variant, but is a semver hazard as changing a const fn's body to suddenly call a method that it did not before can break users of the function.